 ii.
-The confidentiality and privilege provided for in this Agreement shall not apply to (a) evidence relating to the liability of the Mediator, or a fee dispute involving the Mediator, if submitted in judicial, administrative, disciplinary proceedings, or a fee arbitration, and (b) information that the Parties and the Mediator agree in writing, after the conclusion of the mediation, may be disclosed.
+The confidentiality and privilege provided for in this Agreement shall not apply to (a) evidence relating to the liability of the Mediator, or a fee dispute involving the Mediator, if submitted in judicial, administrative, disciplinary proceedings, or a fee arbitration; (b) information that the Parties and the Mediator agree in writing, after the conclusion of the mediation, may be disclosed.
+In addition, information obtained in the course of the mediation concerning (a) child abuse or neglect, (b) elder abuse or neglect, (c) the risk of serious harm to an individual, or (d) unlawful activity may be disclosed to affected individuals and/or appropriate authorities.

 iii.
-Information obtained in the course of the mediation concerning (a) child abuse or neglect, (b) elder abuse or neglect, (c) the risk of serious harm to an individual, or (d) unlawful activity, may be disclosed to appropriate authorities. iv.
 Unless the Parties agree otherwise in writing, nothing in this Agreement shall prevent any Party from presenting a separation agreement, interim agreement, or signed memorandum of understanding executed as part of the mediation process to a court for purposes of enforcement.